F5 AI Gateway Python SDK Quickstart

 Processors can be configured on a per-request basis by setting the params object in either the processors or steps sections of the AI Gateway configuration file.

 Let’s use our default parameters to reject any requests which don’t contain cats.
-Update the end of the process function in cat_classifier.py to add the reject variable and reference it in the return statement:
+Update the end of the process function in cat_classifier.py to return a Reject object if the condition matches:

 )